rapid7/insightappsec-azure-devops-extension/README.md

 5. Use the command `tfx extension publish --token [token]` to package and publish the extension, replacing `[token]` with the personal access token that was previously generated

+### Publishing as rapid7
+After merging a new version of the plugin to master the following actions will automatically be performed

+1. A tag is created

+2. A release is created

+3. Extension is compiled

+4. Extension is published to the rapid7 publisher account (public immediately)

+After publishing it's good practice to install the latest version of the plugin and validate functionality by running a job.

 ### Installation

  The following steps can be used in installing the shared extension within an organization.